Indonesia plans to appeal after losing WTO nickel dispute with EU - ExBulletin

 Indonesia plans to appeal after losing WTO nickel dispute with EU

-JAKARTA: Indonesia’s president said on Wednesday his country would appeal a ruling on a trade dispute he said favored the European Union, which sued Indonesia over its 2020 ban on mineral exports nickel.
+JAKARTA, Nov 30 (Reuters) – Indonesia’s president said on Wednesday his country would appeal a ruling on a trade dispute he said favored the European Union, which had sued Indonesia over its ban on 2020 on nickel ore exports.

 Speaking at an investment event, President Joko Widodo promised that the World Trade Organization (WTO) ruling would not discourage the drive to process more raw materials at home and that he had ordered his government to appeal.